 Can Binance Coin take Bitcoin’s Crown?

 Binance Coin has garnered a lot of attention recently and is one of only a handful of altcoins that has attracted large-scale support from outside of the cryptocurrency sector.
-Binance Coin’s market cap soared to an unprecedented $40bn in February after a remarkable price surge, allowing it to overtake Litecoin as the third world’s biggest digital currency and sparking renewed speculation that BNB could be the token that finally topples Bitcoin.
+Binance Coin’s market cap soared to an unprecedented $86.5 billion in December after a remarkable price surge in 2021, allowing it to overtake Tether as the third world’s biggest digital currency and sparking renewed speculation that BNB could be the token that finally topples Bitcoin.

 Back in 2019, Weiss Ratings suggested Binance Coin was having such a significant impact on the crypto market, that it could ultimately replace Bitcoin.